 #4: Food Videos

 There are a ton of videos on both YouTube and English Central related to food.
 They make a nice warm-up or lead-in to the food unit.
 Or, you can use it a round-up at the end of class.
+Consider using them for your units on Christmas or Easter as well, which of course are ALL about the food.

 Either way, don’t forget to use some activities related to the video to get the most value out of it.
 Check it out for yourself here: